How to choose the best share trading account for your needs and start investing in Australian and international markets.

 How do I choose an online share trading platform?

 You'll need to carefully consider your trading needs before deciding on the right online share trading platform.
 Some of the issues to consider include:

 - Your trading knowledge and experience.
-Some online share trading platforms, for example CommSec and Westpac Online Investing, are designed to suit casual investors.
-Other trading platforms have features geared towards experienced traders, such as advanced charting tools, speedy execution of trades and live market data.
+Some online share trading platforms, for example CommSec and Westpac Online Investing, are designed to suit retail investors, rather than institutional investors and traders.
+Other trading platforms have special features geared towards highly experienced traders, such as advanced charting tools, speedy execution of trades and live market data.
 These features may come at a cost,

 however, and may not add much value if you are a less experienced trader.

 - The markets you can access.
 Some share trading platforms only provide access to companies listed on the Australian Securities Exchange (ASX) while others will also allow you to place trades on international markets.
 Some trading platforms will also provide access to other trading instruments, for example forex and contracts for difference (CFDs).

 - The fees involved.
 There are two main costs you need to consider when choosing a share trading platform: the brokerage fee and the ongoing fee.
 The brokerage fee applies each time you place a trade and is usually around $10-$25, but could be higher based on the size of the transaction.
 Ongoing subscription fees are charged monthly and vary depending on the provider and the account features you select.

 - Trading resources.
 From educational tutorials to research and investment advice, check what tools a platform offers to help you make informed trading decisions.

 - Customer service.
 If you ever have a problem or need help with a trade, check to make sure you will be able to access prompt and helpful customer support.